aconway01/preflight/README.md

 # Central Aviation Preflight

 A preflight planning and documentation platform for Part 61 flight training operations.
-Built for a single-CFI operation at KMRB (Eastern WV Regional), deployable to any small flight school or independent instructor.
+Built for any small flight school or independent instructor.

 https://aconway01.github.io/preflight/preflight.html